-Gastroenteritis is a bowel infection which causes diarrhoea and sometimes vomiting.
+Gastroenteritis is a bowel infection that causes diarrhoea and sometimes vomiting.
 Diarrhoea is runny, watery bowel motions.
 The vomiting may settle quickly, but the diarrhoea may last up to 10 days.
-Bouts of gastro can cause dehydration which can be dangerous for very young babies.
+Bouts of gastro can cause dehydration, which can be dangerous for very young babies.

 Gastroenteritis is caused by a variety of viruses and bacteria.
 If gastro occurs more than once the cause may be slightly different each time.
 Gastroenteritis can spread easily.

 Make sure your child drinks clear fluids.
 Babies under six months old can become ill quickly with gastro - they need extra fluids to replace fluids lost by diarrhoea and vomiting.
 It is important for the fluids to be taken even if the diarrhoea seems to get worse.
 It will help if you: